ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 ✅: **Supported** - AMD enables these GPUs in our software distributions for the corresponding ROCm product.

-⚠️: **Deprecated** - All existing GPU functionality will be maintained, and no new functionality will be added.
+⚠️: **Deprecated** - The current ROCm release has limited support for this hardware.
+Existing features and capabilities are maintained, but no new features or optimizations will be added.
+A future ROCm release will remove support.
+Consider upgrading to fully supported hardware.

 ❌: **Unsupported** - HIP runtime might continue to perform as expected, but prebuilt ROCm libraries published by AMD are no longer supported and will result in runtime errors.